 "Domestic violence" is a pattern of coercive behaviours which can include physical, psychological, sexual, economic and emotional abuse perpetrated by one person against an intimate partner with the goal of establishing and maintaining power and control.
 Domestic violence occurs in all cultures.
 People of all races, ethnicities, religions and classes can be perpetrators of domestic violence.
-Perpetrators can be a person of any gender.
+Perpetrators can be both men and women a person of any gender.